 Climate resilience is the ability to respond to climate change and extreme weather events quickly, effectively, and equitably.
 In a climate-resilient city, the interconnected systems we depend on can respond and reorganize to provide the functions and services we depend on and recognize.
 Climate resilience is connected to the broader concept of urban resilience.

-Taking action early saves money: spending a dollar today on adaptation will save $15 in the future.
-Across Ontario, a proactive adaptation approach would save 1.1 billion dollars per year in climate costs by the end of the century, compared with simply reacting to the impacts of climate change.
-There are also many co-benefits including mental and physical health benefits of access to green urban spaces, creation of green jobs, connecting communities and addressing inequities.
+These changes in weather are costly, affect the health and wellness of Toronto residents, and can damage public and private infrastructure and natural ecosystems.
+Acting early saves money: investing a dollar of public funds on adaptation today can save governments $15 in the future.
+Across Ontario, a proactive adaptation approach would save $1.1 billion dollars per year in climate costs by the end of the century, compared with simply reacting to the impacts of climate change.
+There are also mental and physical health benefits to accessing green urban spaces, creating green jobs, connecting communities and addressing inequities.

 Toronto’s 2019 Resilience Strategy identified the many important pressures that Torontonians are facing, including housing, mobility, equity, climate change, civic engagement, and the strength of communities, and discussed how we can build resilience to all of these important challenges.
 To address our resilience to climate change, we need to change how we do business to consider how a future climate will affect the infrastructure, natural systems, services, and communities that make up the City.
 Examples of projects that increase Toronto’s climate resilience are: